 Note: This sheet is a general guide and may not be relied upon in order to determine eligibility or the amount of an anticipated credit.
 Please consult the OCASE legislation and regulation for further details.

-This version of the FAQs have been updated to provide CRS's guidelines on determining residency status.
+This version of the FAQs has been updated to provide information regarding the proposed regulatory amendments for online

 Frequently Asked Questions